 Melioidosis

-The bacterium Burkholderia pseudomallei, which causes melioidosis and is classified as a tier 1 select agent, is commonly found in Southeast Asia and northern Australia.
-Its incidence rises notably during periods of heavy rainfall.
-Our company is fully prepared to meet your needs for drug and therapy development of Melioidosis.
+The bacterium, Burkholderia pseudomallei which is classified as a tier 1 select agent and causes melioidosis is predominantly found in Southeast Asia and northern Australia.
+Its incidence spikes significantly during the time of the heavy rains.
+Our company stands ready to fulfill your requirements for the development of drugs and therapy for the therapeutic of Melioidosis.

 Introduction to Melioidosis